 Mrs. Grazzia is a member of the Suzuki Association of the Americas, the American String Teachers Association, and the Omaha Musician’s Union.
 Since moving to Omaha in 2015, she has held a full studio of violin and viola students, teaches over 150 students in the String Sprouts outreach program at the Omaha Conservatory of Music, co-teaches the first Suzuki Early Childhood Class “Tuneful Tots” in Nebraska, and in November 2021 was promoted to Interim Director for the Omaha Conservatory of Music Suzuki Institute and SoundWaves summer music program.

 She performs regularly with her string quartet–Cass Quartet and enjoys performing with Omaha Symphony, Mannheim Steamroller, Voices of Omaha, Orchestra Omaha, and with the Omaha Performing Arts’ Broadway tour shows.

-In summer 2017, Rode-Sagastume attended the Retreat for Violin and Viola teachers at Indiana University.
-This was an intensive String Academy pedagogy workshop where she studied with prominent U.S. pedagogues Mimi Zweig, Rebecca Henry, Brenda Brenner, Sherry Sinift, James Przygocki, and Elizabeth Zempel.
+In the summer of 2017, Mrs. Grazzia attended the Retreat for Violin and Viola teachers seminar at Indiana University.
+She was fortunate to have learned under amazing pedagogues such as Mimi Zweig, Rebecca Henry, Brenda Brenner, Sherry Sinift, James Przygocki, and Elizabeth Zempel.